HeringtonPress/Systems/OneLastCoin/OLCClasses.md

 **Immunity:** Years of exposure to strange substances and dangerous experiments have granted you a+3 bonus to saves vs poison, gas, fire or acid.
 ### Formulas
 1. Fire Projector: This concoction is a tube that projects one or more fiery projectiles, each doing 1d6 points of damage to target and cast light as a torch (it can be use to set fires).
 It shoots [dice] number of projectiles.
 Hits are automatic within 30 feet, after that an attack roll is required (treat as a ranged weapon with range increment of 30 feet).
 The alchemist can set a fast fuse (shooting all projectiles in 1 round) or slow (shoot one per round).
 Also known as the Roman Candle.
-You can choose the color of each projectile.
+You can choose the colour of each projectile.

 This concoction is easier to make than most, CDs are regained on 1-4, not 1-3.